401-advanced-javascript-felipe/ember-todo/REPORT.md

 ##### Score (Out of 10): 7

 ##### General Comments
 Ember.js is a front-end JavaScript framework for building web applications.
-In reading, we came across an article that said Ember has been a highly opinionated framework that was built to be very flexible.
+In reading, we came across an article that said Ember was a highly opinionated framework that was built to be very flexible.
 In exploring Ember, we began to understand how it can be both opinionated and flexible.

 Usability and learnability was poor.
-Once React came on the scene,Ember began dying so documentation starts strong and ends up paltry due to it being ignored.
+Once React came on the scene, Ember began dying so documentation started strong and ended up paltry due to it being ignored.
 YouTube videos are current as of 2015.
 Ember was a fad that is losing (or has lost?) its flare.

 ##### Pros